vankampen92/PROJECT_AB-COVID19_MODEL/README.md

 ### What is this repository for? ###

-* This repository sets up a number of SIR-like models with application to the spread of COVI19 in heterogeneous populations (age classes) distributed across a network metatapopulation structure
+* This repository sets up a number of SIR-like models with application to the spread of COVI19 in heterogeneous populations (age classes) distributed across a network metatapopulation structure.
+Both ODEs and Gillespie simulations are implemented.

 * Version: 0.0.0.999
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)